patternfly/patternfly-react/packages/react-topology/src/components/TopologyView/examples/TopologyControlBar.md

   withPanZoom,
   withSelection
   } from '@patternfly/react-topology';

-import './topology-example.css';
 import Icon1 from '@patternfly/react-icons/dist/esm/icons/regions-icon';
 import Icon2 from '@patternfly/react-icons/dist/esm/icons/folder-open-icon';

+import './topology-example.css';

-### Topology with Control Bar
+### Topology with a control bar

-To add a control bar, wrap your `VisualizationProvider` with the `TopologyView` component, which accepts `controlBar` as a prop.
+To add a control bar to the topology view, wrap your `VisualizationProvider` with the `TopologyView` component, which accepts `controlBar` as a prop.

 Pass the `TopologyControlBar` component to the `controlBar` prop, and pass the `controlButtons` prop into `TopologyControlBar`.
 Then call the function `createTopologyControlButtons`, which will create the common control buttons via several parameters listed below: